 5.1 Anyone working for you is entitled to work only 48 hours per working week unless they sign something explicitly revoking this protection.
 Also, all full-time employees are entitled to a minimum of 28 days’ paid holiday per year (which can include the eight public holidays in the UK), with a pro-rated equivalent for part-timers.
 The amount each employee will be paid for a holiday taken is usually based on the average pay of the 12 week period prior to the holiday starting.

 6. National minimum wage

-6.1 Any worker over the age of 21 is entitled to £6.19 per hour worked and those aged between 18 and 20 inclusive are entitled to £4.98 (these figures are reviewed each year and from 1 October 2013 the rate for 18-20-year-olds will rise to £5.03 and adult rate will rise to £6.31).
+6.1 Any worker over the age of 25 is entitled to £7.50 per hour worked, those aged between 21 and 24 inclusive are entitled to £7.05, between 18 to 20 inclusive are entitled £5.60 and those aged under 18 are entitled £4.05 (these figures are reviewed each year).
+Apprentices are entitled £3.50 per hour worked if they are under 19 or are aged 19 or over and are in the first year of their apprenticeship.
 Employers are under a duty to keep full records of payment to their employees, and it is important to ensure that you have these right from the start.

 7.1 Employees are given protection from discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 Therefore, these factors must not play a part in relation to decisions on pay, promotion, access to training, termination of employment, etc.